EnHackathon/staging/_posts/2019-11-04-CallumWard.md

 By the end of the day, a maintainer had commented on the post to suggest some changes, and I'm currently working through resolving what the changes should be and making them.
-However, now that the PR is raised and all the hurdles from the CI are finished, I expected the rest of the fix to be the familiar coding and reviewing cycle(s).
+However, now that the PR is raised and all the hurdles from the CI are finished, I expect the rest of the fix to be the familiar coding and reviewing cycle(s).

 ## Conclusions

-- Whilst the process of opening can feel a bit daunting, it is quite rewarding once the PR exists and feels headed for merge.
+- Whilst the process of opening PRs can feel a bit daunting, it is quite rewarding once the PR exists and feels headed for merge.
 - Finding an issue can be tricky, but commenting on issues that seem to have stalled or looking for `newcomer-friendly` tags are good ways to get started.